Fast Weakly Supervised Action Segmentation Using Mutual Consistency: Introduction

-During inference previous approaches (except ISBA~\cite{isba}) rely on segmentation thought alignment.
-This means that at inference time given an unseen video from the test set, they iterate over all of the training transcripts and choose the transcript that best aligns with the test video as the predicted transcript.
-Segmentation through alignment has 2 undesirable properties.
-First and most importantly, it means that during inference the number of alignments performed is equal to the number of unique transcripts seen during training.
-As alignment is a computationally expensive operation, this results in slow inference speed.
-Second, previous approaches are not able to generalize to transcripts not seen during training.
+During inference, previous approaches except ISBA~\cite{isba} rely on segmentation through alignment.
+This means that given an unseen video from the test set, the methods search over all transcripts of the training set and take the transcript that best aligns with the test video.
+This is highly undesirable since the inference time increases in this case as the number of different transcripts in the training set increases.
+As a result, these approaches are inefficient as shown in Figure~\ref{fig:speed_accuracy}.

-The two drawbacks mentioned, limit the applicability of previous approaches to real-world scenarios where the number of training transcripts are large and not all transcripts are observed during training.
-We try to tackle both of these drawbacks by including a transcript prediction branch in our neural network (Section~\ref{sec:segmentmodule}).
-During training, this part of our network is trained to predict the transcript from the input video.
-During inference, this branch is used to predict the (potentially unseen) transcript that corresponds to the test video.
-Alignment is only performed for the single predicted transcript.
-As seen in Figure~\ref{fig:speed_accuracy} our approach (MuCon-full) is 20 times faster during inference while achieving slightly lower, but statistically similar performance to the state-of-the-art approach (CDFL~\cite{CDFL}) on the Breakfast dataset~\cite{breakfast}.
+In contrast to segmentation through alignment approaches, ISBA is fast, but it does not achieve the accuracy of state-of-the-art approaches.
+This means that at the moment one can only choose between accurate or fast approaches, but one cannot have both.

-Our proposed novel neural network architecture consists of two branches.
-The first branch (transcript prediction branch, mentioned above) predicts the transcript for a video.
-In addition, the branch also predicts the length of each action in the transcript.
-During training, the predicted transcript and lengths directly provide an alignment of the predicted transcript to the video without the need for the Viterbi algorithm.
-Since the ground-truth alignment is not provided in the training data, an additional supervisory signal is needed.
-To this end, our network includes a second branch which predicts frame-wise class probabilities.
-The fact that the two branches predict redundant representations that should yield the same action segmentation is exploited.
-This is achieved by including a novel differentiable Mutual Consistency (MuCon) loss that enforces that these two representations are mutually consistent and match each other.
-We evaluate our approach on the Breakfast~\cite{breakfast} and Hollywood Extended~\cite{hollywoodextended} datasets.
+In this work, we therefore fill this gap and propose an approach that is nearly as fast as ISBA and nearly as accurate as the state-of-the-art as shown in Figure~\ref{fig:speed_accuracy}.
+Instead of optimizing over all possible transcripts during inference, our approach directly predicts the transcript for a video as well as the frame-wise class probabilities using two branches as illustrated in Figure~\ref{fig:overview}.
+This means that the inference time does not depend on the number of transcripts used for training and that the best label sequence can be directly predicted from the estimated transcript and frame-wise class probabilities.